lealceldeiro/gems/SpringBoot2Recipes/ch10/README.md

 **Solution**

 Add a dependency for the `spring-boot-starter-actuator` to and the health and metrics will be enabled and exposed for the application.
 Additional configuration can be done through properties in the `management` namespace.

+The `management.server` properties are only effective when using an embedded server; when deploying to an external server these properties don’t apply anymore.